jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

 ### 195 Place accounting records to be kept
 (1) A company need not keep its accounting records in New Zealand.
 (2) If the records are not kept in New Zealand,—
-  (a) the company must ensure that accounts and returns for the operations of the company that— are sent to, and kept at, a place in New Zealand; and
+  (a) the company must ensure that accounts and returns for the operations of the company that—are sent to, and kept at, a place in New Zealand; and
     (i) disclose with reasonable accuracy the financial position of the company at intervals not exceeding 6 months; and (ii) will enable the preparation in accordance with the Financial Reporting Act 1993 of the company's financial statements and any group financial statements and any other document required by this Act—
-  (b) notice of the place where— are kept, must be given to the Registrar.
+  (b) notice of the place where—are kept, must be given to the Registrar.
     (i) the accounting records; and
     (ii) the accounts and returns required under paragraph (a) of this subsection— (3) If a company fails to comply with subsection (2) of this section,—